wpsharks/s2member-kb/tutorials/2015/127-s2member-buddypress.md

 ![](http://cdn.websharks-inc.com/s2member/uploads/2013/08/bulb.png){.alignright}

 Combine BuddyPress w/ [s2Member® Pro](http://www.s2member.com/pro/) and you’ll have the ability to protect & sell access to specific areas of your social network.
-You can setup custom registration and/or paid checkout forms using s2Member Pro Forms.
+You can setup custom registration and/or paid checkout forms using s2Member Pro-Forms.

 Of course, you can also offer protected file downloads and/or other content in the form of WordPress Posts or Pages.
 Start by downloading the [free version of s2Member](http://s2member.com/framework/), then upgrade to [s2Member Pro](http://s2member.com/pro/).